Oxytocin During Pregnancy: 6 Simple Ways to Boost The Love Hormone

-Including a form of relaxation into your daily life is good, but you need to take one step further.
-You should focus on different types of relaxing activities, like prayer, meditation, or mindfulness.
-Even 10 minutes of relaxation, several times a day, can help your mind-body connection and make room for oxytocin.
+Including some form of relaxation in your daily routine is important and when you're pregnant, you need to take it one step further.
+You should focus on different types of relaxing activities, like meditation or mindful breathing.
+Setting aside 10 minutes for relaxation, a few times a day, can help your mind-body connection and stimulate oxytocin.

 3) Stay Positive

 In our world of 24-7 news, staying positive can be a challenge.
 Protect yourself by choosing positive news to read, get in touch with someone you haven't seen or talked to in a while, and make an effort to spend time with loved ones in real life.

 Laughter truly can be the best medicine because it helps keep oxytocin flowing.
 Find the people, shows, books, etc. that make you feel great and make time for them as often as you can.

 Good for your body and good for your mind, regular exercise increases endorphins and oxytocin in the body.
 Not feeling up for a strenuous workout, you can benefit from yoga or a short walk.

 It may seem strange after all of the other advice, but crying helps maintain a healthy level of oxytocin.
 When we are full of feelings, our body produces less oxytocin and more stress hormones.
 This imbalance is not good for your mind and body.

 It's healthy to let those feeling out and often a common occurance during pregnancy.
 However, if you feel like this is more than the "pregnancy blues," you should talk to your doctor.